LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Channels

 Modules will communicate to each other through channels.
-These channels will be event-based, triggering events across the various listeners.
+These channels will be event-based, triggering events across various listeners.
 Modules running in different processes will communicate with each other over IPC channels.

 Every module must export a `load` method, which accepts two arguments: a channel and an options object.
 The options object is simply the JSON object containing the options provided in the config file.